 DIY Home Gym Flooring: Best Budget Home Gym Floors

-By Cara Walters Created: May, 2017 - Modified: December, 2022
+By Cara Walters Created: May, 2017 - Modified: February, 2024

 Don't let owning a home gym bust your budget.
 Shopping at big box stores can be exhausting and searching on the internet can be confusing.
 The specialty flooring experts at Greatmats.com have home gym flooring options for all types of exercise and activities, including:

-• Aerobics
+• Cardio

-• Yoga
+• Weightlifting

-• Weight training
+• Strength training

 • ...and much more!

-Whether you are balancing mind, body and soul with yoga, kicking up some energy with fitness DVDs or powering up by lifting weights, Greatmats.com has home gym flooring options that will help stretch, flex and muscle your budget even further.
+Whether you are balancing mind, body, and soul with yoga, kicking up some energy with fitness DVDs or powering up by lifting weights, Greatmats.com has home gym flooring options that will help stretch, flex and muscle your budget even further.

 Below are five home gym flooring options that will give you the best bang for your hard-earned dollar:

-1. Home Gym Mats Pebble, 10 millimeter
+1. Home Gym Mats Pebble, 10 millimeters

 Dense EVA Foam Home Gym Flooring Tiles